edouardfouche/MCDE-experiments/README.md

 ## Contributing

 We welcome contributions to the repository and bug reports on GitHub.

-For questions and comments, please contact `edouard.fouche@kit.edu`
+For questions and comments, please contact `edouard.fouche@kit.edu`, or open an issue.

 ## Related Projects